Enubia/buystuff4.me/README.md

 ### Project status

 Right now it's in the beginning phase but a lot of motivation/coffee to ship this site ASAP is already present.

+### Translators needed 📝
+Since the goal of this website is to serve as many people around the globe as possible, we are already developing the site as a multi language page.
+So if you are a native speaker of a language we don't have implemented yet, you're more than welcome to file an issue with the language you want to add and we can have a discussion about it.